davidstutz/bootstrap-multiselect/README.md

 **enableFiltering**

 Define if a text input should be created to filter results.
 Note that 'select all' option will select all **FILTERED** options.
 Default is false.
+When given an integer the filter will only be shown if the number of options exceeds the given number.

 **enableCaseInsensitiveFiltering**